Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 * Python 3.6 or later is required to use this package.
 * An [Azure subscription][azure_subscription]
-* An existing Text Analytics resource
+* An existing Azure Language Service Resource

 > Note: the new unified Cognitive Language Services are not currently available for deployment.